scottburch/functional/README.md

-Monads can be used to compose behavior in a reusable and flexible way by providing a common interface.
+Monads can be used to compose behavior in reusable and flexible ways by providing a common interface.
 Here we will use the lift() method to compose behavior with a "Person" monad using regular functions.

     Person = F.MONAD().lift(greeting).lift(enthusiastic);